Locked and Unlocked Phones

 Carriers

-Although it’s possible to find a carrier that suits you perfectly, if you want the freedom to switch carriers at any time, an unlocked phone might be for you.
-You don’t even have to have a carrier with an unlocked phone if you want to use your phone as a Wi-Fi-only device.
+Although it’s possible to find a wireless carrier that suits you perfectly, if you want the freedom to switch carriers at any time, an unlocked phone might be for you.
+You don’t even have to have a provider with an unlocked phone if you want to use your phone as a Wi-Fi-only device.

 Phone Selections